-18 things we're hoping for from bike companies in 2018 - MBR
+18 things we were hoping for from bike companies in 2018 - MBR

 5. Shimano 12 speed

 In the camera world Canon are lagging behind Nikon after many years of being in the lead.
 You can draw parallels to Shimano and SRAM in the MTB drivetrain market.
-Shimano have to do something significant soon.
-Even their biggest fans are eyeing up Eagle.
+Shimano had to do something significant.
+Even their biggest fans were eyeing up Eagle.
+Well, in May we got confirmation that 12 speed Shimano was happening; read our Shimano XTR M9100 review.

 6. Gearboxes